YueLiPicasso/unification/README.md

 ##If you wanted to see the code for test

 ###For the equation generators
-see module [GenerateFOTE](GenerateFOTE.hs).
+See module [GenerateFOTE](GenerateFOTE.hs).
 Robinson's agorithm was used in both generators.

 To sample the generators: